Posts tagged as:

 A plain old A-B test with well thought out inputs is probably more valuable than testing umpteen different options.

-Of course, Taguchi starts to look more attractive in this situation (a method of compressing dozens of tests into one), but you have to remember that the same rules apply … we need MORE actions than we’re used to considering before we get really robust and stable results.
+Of course, Multivariate Taguchi starts to look more attractive in this situation (a method of compressing dozens of tests into one), but you have to remember that the same rules apply … we need MORE actions than we’re used to considering before we get really robust and stable results.

 Which means your inputs for Taguchi testing are even more important.
+And you should probably validate the winner against your control for the 100 actions Google’s suggesting.

 Bottom line?